 Students without sufficient language preparation will need to take a number of prerequisite undergraduate language courses before matriculating in the master’s program in the Department of Classical Studies.
 For students with no prior knowledge of their chosen ancient language, it is recommended that they take an intensive Greek or Latin course in the summer before the program and the second-year language courses (as a prerequisite, without graduate credit) in their first year.

 Qualifying Exam Requirements

 Candidates must demonstrate, by written examination, proficiency in the following:

 - The translation of passages from either Greek or Latin authors

 - The history of either Greek or Latin literature

-Comprehensive exams are typically taken at the end of the student’s first year of study.
+Comprehensive exams are typically taken at the end of the student’s second year of study.
 At the student’s request and with the approval of the student’s advisor and the director of graduate studies, the history of literature exam may be taken as an oral examination.

 Dissertation and Final Oral Examination

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
 A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
 Candidates must undergo a final oral examination in which they defend their dissertations as valuable contributions to knowledge in their fields and demonstrate a mastery of their fields of specialization in relation to their dissertations.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.